Skip to content

 Converter

-Once you have a watcher, you can create a Converter, which will use the schema downloaded by the watcher to process message data:
+Once you have a watcher, you can create a Converter, which uses the schema downloaded by the watcher to process message data:

 // This converter will accept data in the Protobuf binary format and produce